 Regardless of your preferred translation, reading your study passage in several versions can give new insights on a verse.
+It is easy to compare translations of a verse or passage if you use a Bible website or software program to show multiple translations side-by-side.

-Translations vary based on two major factors:
+Translations vary based on two major factors: target audience and translation philosophy.